griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 This tutorial was intended for **IGV v2.3**, which is available on the [IGV Download](http://www.broadinstitute.org/software/igv/download) page.
 It is *strongly* recommended that you use this version.

 ### Data Set for IGV
+We will be using publicly available Illumina sequence data from the HCC1143 cell line.
+The HCC1143 cell line was generated from a 52 year old caucasian woman with breast cancer.
+Additional information on this cell line can be found here: <a href="http://www.atcc.org/products/all/CRL-2321.aspx">HCC1143</a> (tumor, TNM stage IIA, grade 3, primary ductal carcinoma) and <a href="http://www.atcc.org/products/all/CRL-2362.aspx">HCC1143/BL</a> (matched normal EBV transformed lymphoblast cell line).

 * Sequence read alignments generated from a cell line HCC1143 that have been filtered to this region:
 * Chromosome 21: 19,000,000-20,000,000